arkq/bluez-alsa/README.md

    acquiring "org.bluealsa" name for a particular user - by default only root is allowed to start BlueALSA server.

+4. Couldn't get BlueALSA PCM: PCM not found

+   In contrast to standard ALSA sound cards, BlueALSA does not expose all PCMs right away.
+In the first place it is required to connect remote Bluetooth device with desired Bluetooth profile - run `bluealsa --help` for the list of available profiles.
+For querying currently connected audio profiles (and connected devices), run `bluealsa-aplay --list-devices`.
+The common misconception is an attempt to use A2DP playback device as a capture one in case where A2DP is not listed in the "List of CAPTURE Bluetooth Devices" section.

+   Additionally, the cause of the "PCM not found" error might be an incorrect ALSA PCM name.
+Run `bluealsa-aplay --list-pcms` for the list of currently available ALSA PCM names - it might give you a hint what is wrong with your `.asoundrc` entry.
+Also, take a look at the "[Using the bluealsa ALSA pcm plugin](https://github.com/Arkq/bluez-alsa/wiki/Using-the-bluealsa-ALSA-pcm-plugin)" bluez-alsa wiki page.

 ## Resources

 1. [Bluetooth Adopted Specifications](https://www.bluetooth.com/specifications/adopted-specifications)